cunnie/docs/mac-mini-CF.md

-# World's Smallest IAAS, Part 1
+# World's Smallest IaaS, Part 1

 In this blog post, we describe the procedure to deploy VMware ESXi and VMware vCenter on an Apple Mac Mini running VMware Fusion.